cokelaer/damona/README.rst

 That's where **damona** started: we wanted to combine the conda-like environment framework to manage our singularity containers more easily.

-Although it was start with the Sequana projet, **Damona** may be useful for others developers who wish to have a quick and easy solution for their users when they need to install third-party libraries.
+Although **Damona** was started with the `Sequana projet <https://sequana.readthedocs.io>`_, **Damona** may be useful for others developers who wish to have a quick and easy solution for their users when they need to install third-party libraries.

-Before showing real-case examples, let us install the software itself.
+Before showing real-case examples, let us install the software itself and understand the details.